The Best Auto Insurance Companies 2026

 What is the cheapest auto insurance company in 2026?

-USAA offers the lowest average premiums at $131 per month for full coverage, but eligibility is restricted to military members, veterans, and their families.
-Among insurers available to all drivers, GEICO and Travelers typically offer the most competitive rates, with GEICO averaging $179–$187 monthly and Travelers around $173–$179 monthly for full coverage.
-The cheapest company for your situation will vary based on your age, location, driving record, and vehicle, so comparison shopping is essential.
+USAA offers the lowest average premiums at around $131 per month (~$1,572/year) for full coverage, but eligibility is restricted to military members, veterans, and their families.
+Among insurers open to all drivers, GEICO typically leads at roughly $156–$179/month, followed by State Farm at ~$169–$177/month.
+The cheapest company for your situation will vary based on your age, location, driving record, and vehicle — so comparison shopping across at least 3–5 insurers remains essential.

 How much auto insurance coverage do I really need?

 At minimum, you need your state's required liability coverage — but this is rarely enough to protect your assets in a serious accident.
 Financial experts recommend liability limits of at least 100/300/100 ($100,000 per person, $300,000 per accident for bodily injury, $100,000 for property damage).
-Add comprehensive and collision coverage if your vehicle is worth more than $3,000–$4,000 or if you carry an outstanding loan.
-Uninsured motorist coverage is also highly recommended, as a significant percentage of U.S. drivers remain uninsured.
+Add comprehensive and collision coverage if your vehicle is worth more than $3,000–$4,000, or if you carry an outstanding loan.
+Uninsured motorist coverage is also highly recommended, as approximately 15.4% of U.S. drivers remain uninsured according to the latest IRC data.
+For more, see our guide on what to look for when shopping for car insurance.

 Can I save money by switching auto insurance companies?

 Yes — switching companies is one of the most effective ways to reduce your premium.
-Many drivers save $200–$500 or more annually by shopping around, particularly if their circumstances have changed since they last compared rates.
+Studies show 92% of policy switchers saved money after changing providers, with many saving $300–$800 or more annually.
 Insurance companies adjust their pricing strategies regularly, and your risk profile evolves over time, meaning the best rate you found two years ago may no longer be competitive.
-Experts recommend comparing quotes from at least 3–5 insurers every 6–12 months.
-See our guide on when and how to switch car insurance companies for a step-by-step walkthrough.
+In fact, April 2026 data shows the gap between the cheapest and most expensive insurer for the same driver can exceed $1,300 per year.
+Learn how to compare car insurance companies effectively.

 How do auto insurance companies determine my rate?